huggingface/transformers/docs/source/performance.md

 The main drawback of this approach is that it requires staggering amounts of GPU memory - almost an order of magnitude larger than its dense equivalent.
 Various distillation and approaches are proposed to how to overcome the much higher memory requirements.

+There is direct trade-off though, you can use just a few experts with a 2-3x smaller base model instead of dozens or hundreds experts leading to a 5x smaller model and thus increase the training speed moderately while increasing the memory requirements moderately as well.

-Most implementations are built around Tensorflow/TPUs:
+Most related papers and implementations are built around Tensorflow/TPUs:

 - [GShard: Scaling Giant Models with Conditional Computation and Automatic Sharding](https://arxiv.org/abs/2006.16668)
 - [Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity](https://arxiv.org/abs/2101.03961)
 - [GLaM: Generalist Language Model (GLaM)](https://ai.googleblog.com/2021/12/more-efficient-in-context-learning-with.html)

-And for Pytorch Deepspeed has built one as well: [blog post](https://www.deepspeed.ai/news/2021/12/09/deepspeed-moe-nlg.html), [code](Thttps://github.com/microsoft/Megatron-DeepSpeed/tree/moe-training)
+And for Pytorch DeepSpeed has built one as well:
+[Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/) - blog posts:  [1](https://www.microsoft.com/en-us/research/blog/deepspeed-powers-8x-larger-moe-model-training-with-high-performance/), [2](https://www.microsoft.com/en-us/research/publication/scalable-and-efficient-moe-training-for-multitask-multilingual-models/) and specific deployment with large transformer-based natural language generation models: [blog post](https://www.deepspeed.ai/news/2021/12/09/deepspeed-moe-nlg.html), [Megatron-Deepspeed branch](Thttps://github.com/microsoft/Megatron-DeepSpeed/tree/moe-training).